-Transitional Housing
+Transitional housing

-Transitional and non-permanent supportive housing options are provided through a handful of providers in the Grand Junction area.
+Transitional and non-permanent supportive housing options are offered through a handful of providers in the Grand Junction area.
 Transitional housing for individuals in substance use treatment and recovery are provided by Homeward Bound, the Amos Center, A Step UP, and The Freedom Institute.
 Karis, which serves transition age youth has both emergency housing and transitional housing beds.
 HomewardHounds, in collaboration with HomewardBound, provides transitional pallet shelters for individuals experiencing homelessness who also have pets.

-One provider of transitional housing in Mesa County is The Freedom Institute who currently offers 61 transitional living beds for individuals who are transitioning out of prison or jail.
-Based upon interview data, Freedom institute is in the process of expanding their transitional bed capacity to 100.
+One provider of transitional housing in Mesa County is the Freedom Institute, which currently offers 61 transitional living beds for individuals who are transitioning out of prison or jail.
+Based upon interview data, Freedom Institute is in the process of expanding their transitional bed capacity to 100.